jhiver/xhtml-tagger/README.md

 # xhtml-tagger
-A javascript library to automagically tag XHTML content.
+A javascript library to automagically tag XHTML and HTML5 content.

 Actually the parsing is pretty relaxed, so it should also work with HTML 5 and HTML fragments.